 Presenters

-Joel Bickley ~ Dr. Kim Coder ~ Dr. David Coyle ~ William Hascher~ Dr. Richard Hauer ~ Samantha Kennett ~ James Komen ~ JP McDonnell ~ Randy Miller ~ Dr. Kelly Oten ~ Glynn Percival ~ Dr. Paul G. Putman ~ Dr. Paul Ries ~ Steve Samuels ~ Delaney Serpan ~ H. Imagine Shaw ~ Dr. Robert Vanderhoof ~ Kendra Wagner ~ Jimmy Walters ~ Liz Westberg ~ Andy White
+Frank Archuleta ~ Joel Bickley ~ Christie Bryant ~ Dr. Kim Coder ~ Dr. David Coyle ~ William Hascher~ Dr. Richard Hauer ~ Samantha Kennett ~ James Komen ~ JP McDonnell ~ Randy Miller ~ Mel Mount ~ Dr. Keith O’Herrin ~ Dr. Kelly Oten ~ Glynn Percival ~ Dr. Paul G. Putman ~ Dr. Paul Ries ~ Delaney Serpan ~ Dr. Robert Vanderhoof ~ Kendra Wagner ~ Jimmy Walters ~ Russ Warnock ~ James Wendt ~ Liz Westberg ~ Andy White

 JOEL BICKLEY